Jabir-Srj/Project_Pikachu/README.md

 ---

 **Note**: This application is designed for educational purposes and demonstrates modern software engineering practices in Java application development with JavaFX and AI integration.
+The recent updates have significantly improved the stability and functionality of the system.